-12.1 Overall structure of the programme
+12.1 Overall Structure of the Programme

 The PGDip is a postgraduate qualification of 120 credits, comprising four taught modules, worth 30 credits each.
 It may be completed either as a full-time or part-time programme.
-If full-time, it runs for one academic year consisting of three terms; if part-time, it normally runs for six academic terms and an intervening summer period.
+If full-time, it normally runs for one academic year consisting of three terms; if part-time, it normally runs for six academic terms and an intervening summer period.
+The maximum period of registration for full-time students will be 24 months, while the maximum period of registration for part-time students will be 48 months.

-The PGDip is closely related to the MA in Theological and Pastoral Studies: they use the same selection of taught modules and require the same number and distribution of modules.
-They differ only in that the MA also requires a long research-based dissertation or a short dissertation and project, while the PGDip offers an independent research project as an option in lieu of a module, but does not require it.
+The PGDip is closely related to the MA in Theology: they use the same selection of taught modules and require the same number and distribution of modules.
+They differ only in that the MA also requires a long research-based dissertation, or a short dissertation and project, while the PGDip offers an independent research project as an option in lieu of a module, but does not require it.